Attention Conservation Planners!

-- If NRCS is completing NEPA, the landowner is exempt from SEPA right?
+- If NRCS is the USDA Natural Resource Conservation Service is completing NEPA, the landowner is exempt from SEPA right?

 If this sounds like you, plan to join us for all or a portion of a new Virtual Environmental Permitting Training.
-Follow four typical NRCS/CD conservation projects through the permit process.
+Follow four typical NRCS is the USDA Natural Resource Conservation Service/CD conservation projects through the permit process.
 Hear directly from regulatory agency staff.
 Ask those questions swirling around in your head.
 Yes, it is still the landowner’s responsibility to obtain all required local, state, and federal permits and permissions.
 It is our job to let them know what permits could be needed.

 Environmental Permitting on Working Lands